ThomasWeiser/elmfire/README.md

 ## Querying a Location

-`subscribe : Query -> Ref -> Task Error QueryId` Start a query for the value of the location.
+`subscribe : Address Response -> Query -> Ref -> Task Error QueryId` Start a query for the value of the location.
 On success the task returns a QueryId, which can be used to match the corresponding responses.

-The first parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
+The first parameter is the address of a mailbox that receives the responses.

-All query responses a reported through the signal `responses`:
+The second parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.

-`responses : Signal Response`
+The third parameter references the queried location.

 `type Response = NoResponse | Data DataMsg | QueryCanceled QueryId String`